isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 I get a different number of samples in BigQuery than I do with the same query in the Webapp.
 Why?
 -----------------------------------------------------------------------------------------------------

 Older programs like TCGA have both legacy data (data from the original program) and harmonized data (data run through the Genomics Data Commons).
 The Webapp primarily uses harmonized data where BigQuery contains both legacy and harmonized data.
-In addition, some cases and samples have been removed from the Webapp if annotation suggest the data from those caases or samples are incorrect, misleading or from cases of uncertain origin.
+In addition, some cases and samples have been removed from the Webapp if annotation suggest the data from those cases or samples are incorrect, misleading or from cases of uncertain origin.
 Most of these cases and samples are still in BigQuery and users are encouraged to check the annotations tables.

 Python Users
 ############